Asbestos in Wallpaper

 Safely Test and Remove Asbestos Wallpaper with EMS

 Asbestos in wallpaper represents a serious potential health hazard for occupants of your property, whether residential or commercial.
 At EMS, our expert team can help you safely identify and even remove asbestos wallpaper.
-Learn more about our non-licensed asbestos removals here.

 Since 2003, we have been conducting comprehensive, UKAS-accredited asbestos surveys in Worcester, Hereford, West Midlands and Cardiff and across the UK.
-To book your survey, just contact our friendly team today.
+To book your survey call us on 01432 263333, email us at info@emsgroupuk.com or fill out our contact form here.

 FAQs